 In recent years, we have seen the wide receiver position cement itself as the second-most important.
 Based on a study I conducted in the offseason, pass protection held a minuscule effect on an offense compared to its quarterback and receiving corps.
 To add onto this, according to Josh Hermsmeyer of Five Thirty Eight, the correlation between pass-block win rate and passing efficiency isn’t particularly strong:

 This, in my opinion, has a lot to do with what quarterbacks are capable of nowadays.
 With them holding onto the ball longer, alluding pressure more easily, and needing to produce big plays, the strength of the offensive line doesn’t matter as much- pressure will likely be invited regardless.
-We already know that one singular offensive lineman doesn’t move the needle, which is why teams in the upcoming draft should be wary of drafting Penei Sewell over the class’ quarterbacks and top receivers, but maybe offensive line as a whole is overrated when looking at a quarterback’s supporting cast?
+We already know that one singular offensive lineman doesn’t move the needle, which is why teams in the upcoming draft should be wary of drafting Penei Sewell over the class’ quarterbacks and top receivers, but also maybe a sign that offensive lines as a whole are slightly hyper-focused on when looking at a quarterback’s supporting cast?
 After all, the Chiefs just made the Super Bowl without their starting offensive tackles, the Packers offense dominated the best defense in the league (Rams) without theirs, while the Bills, Bucs, and Titans maintained tremendous offensive efficiency without elite offensive lines.
 What all of those teams do have, however, is receivers who can create separation and create big plays.
 At the end of the day, star talent on the perimeter, as well as a quarterback capable of high-end plays, appears to win games.

 So, what does this all mean?
 Is mobility a necessity?

 Yes, it is better to have a mobile quarterback.
 The greater share a quarterback has on the team’s rushing yards, the more likely it is that they have an efficient rushing offenses.
 Meanwhile, mobile quarterbacks hold onto the ball longer, which in terms leads to them being able to produce more air yards by virtue of big plays down the field.
-Thus, they are far less replaceable than the typical “game manager”.
+Thus, they would appear to be far less replaceable than the typical “game manager”.

 Does this mean a pocket passer like Mac Jones cannot succeed?
 Certainly not.
 Jones is tremendously accurate and his deep-ball production is sound.
 However, he will have a lower margin of error, and is the type of bridge quarterback that will force teams to continue to look for the future.
 For teams in need of an immediate quarterback and could benefit from his cheap salary, such as the Broncos, 49ers, Colts, Steelers, and Saints, this could make him extremely appealing.
 For teams not ready to compete, however, he isn’t as logical of a fit.